shayan10/stock-sense/README.md

 ```

-This greatly simplifies the computations on the client side because now, instead of iterating over all the rows from every account, we can simply just iterate over the position metrics returned for each stock and take the difference.

 ### :star: Result:
-Greatly reduced render times for client dashboard after moving the bulk of these computations to the server-side.
+Greatly reduced render times for client dashboard after moving the bulk of the computations to the server-side.

-To take a look at how this was integrated on the client-side, have a look at the [code](https://github.com/shayan10/stock-sense/blob/main/client/src/services/Quotes.ts).
+To take a look at the remaining client-side computations, have a look here: [code](https://github.com/shayan10/stock-sense/blob/main/client/src/services/Quotes.ts).

 ## Challenges
 - One of the main challenges was designing the authentication service.
 Although I had envisioned how this service would come together, segmenting the service into maintainable and loosely-coupled components was a challenge since I had to identify what each component should be responsible for.
 For example, I struggled for a long time on whether or not to combine the `TokenService` and the `TokenBlacklist` into one component.
 However, by falling back to the Single Responsibility Principle, I ultimately decided on separating the two since this provided the best flexibility and increased my code's reusability, since I can use this service in future projects even if I switch out the implementations